What will a 1000 Watt Inverter Run?

 Consider a 1000 watt converter that is capable of powering numerous small appliances.
 Not only will this inverter require cabling that connects it directly to a battery source, but it will likely only power your numerous devices for roughly 2 hours before exhausting a single battery source.
 This is where the discussion of creating a battery bank might be relevant because it will increase how long the power source will last.

-When determining what will a 1000 watt inverter run, you must first determine what your overall goal is when it comes to its usage.
+When determining what will a 1000 watt power inverter run, you must first determine what your overall goal is when it comes to its usage.
 Are you simply looking to power a small device at random times or are you looking to power large appliances for longer durations in order to save money?
 For your needs and usage expectations, make sure you invest in an inverter that has the power to keep you up and running.